https://invisible-island.net/ncurses/man/

 U+1F3EE.
 Those were not available in 2002, and are irrelevant

-since they lie outside the BMP and as a result are not generally
+since they lie outside the Basic Multilingual Plane and as a result

-available in terminals.
-They are not storm lanterns, in any case.
+are unavailable on many terminals.
+They are not storm lanterns, in

 Most storm lanterns have a tapering glass chimney (to guard against